From castings of cannons and wood-burning stoves to electro-hydraulic control systems.

 On December 21, 2012, Göran Henriksson passed away 75 years old after a very successful carrier as entrepreneur, innovator and visionary.

-The company group Olsbergs is managed since 2012 by Göran Henriksson’s two daughters with families who have actively worked with him the latest twenty years.
-Annika Henriksson is chairman of Olsbergs and Christina Henriksson Managing Director of Olsbergs Hydraulics AB.
+The company group Olsbergs was managed between year 2012 and year 2022 by Göran Henriksson’s two daughters with families who have actively worked with him the latest twenty years.
+Annika Henriksson as chairman of Olsbergs and Christina Henriksson Managing Director of Olsbergs Hydraulics AB.

-The business continues in the same spirit as before and development and innovation are key words that Olsbergs stands for.
+Business will continue in the same spirit as before and development and innovation remain Olsbergs key words.